sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 If a player announced the number of tricks correctly, then he gets the number of announced tricks squared as positive points.
 Otherwise, the player gets the difference as negative points.

 Then the cards are distributed for the next match.
-The dealer duty moves one player to the right, the number of cards that is distributed follows the sequence [5,4,3,2,1,2,3,4,5].
+The number of cards that is distributed follows the sequence [5,4,3,2,1,2,3,4,5].

 For the match with only 1 card there is a special rule.
 The players don’t see their own card but put their card